pkalaitzakis/e-commerce-web-app/README.md

 # Front-End Client
 Anyone can sign up on the application by filling out the registration form under 'localhost/index.php'.
-Inside the form, along with some personal information, visiotrs will be asked to specify the role they wish to have in the app.
+Through this form, visitors specify the role they wish to have in the app as well as provide some personal information.

 In order to successfully log in, account owners must provide a correct set of credentials (email & password), and also be confirmed (enabled) by an active administrator prior to the login action.